openshift/origin/examples/simple-ruby-app/README.md

 4. Edit buildcfg/buildcfg.json
  * Update the sourceURI to point to your forked repository.
- * Update the imageTag to reflect your Docker username (eg &lt;docker_username&gt;/origin-ruby-sample)
-  * The built image will be tagged with this id and pushed to Docker later.

 5. Create a build configuration for your application.
 This configuration is used by OpenShift to rebuild your application's Docker image (eg when you push changes to the application source).